-8.25.6.2 Parameter and type declaration inheritance conflicts and resolution
+8.26.6.2 Parameter and type declaration inheritance conflicts and resolution

 Interface classes may inherit parameters and type declarations from multiple interface classes.
 A name collision will occur if the same name is inherited from different interface classes.
-The subclass shall provide parameter and/or type declaration which override all such name collisions.
+The subclass shall provide parameter and/or type declarations that override all such name collisions.

 Example: